Frequently Asked Questions about STEM Academy

 Are there any other topics that will be included?

 Statistics, Trigonometry, Data Science, and Environmental Science are among the additional topics that will be woven into the content where appropriate.

 Will the students in STEM need a different laptop?

 No. If the student’s laptop meets our BYOD minimum specifications, it will be fine for STEM.
 If there is additional (or expensive) software needed, we will have school-owned laptops available for that purpose.

 Are there any class fees associated with STEM?

-Although this is not finalized, we anticipate the same fee that is assessed for any of our lab science classes.
+It is the same fee that is assessed for any of our lab science classes.

-Mike Stenoish & Sean Richards (Science Dept), Jamie Walker & Angie Pascente (Math Dept.), Rosanne Grigoletti & Dave Devine (Computer Science & Applications Dept), Marissa Welch (Learning Commons), Dr. John Harper (Principal).
+Mike Stenoish & Sean Richards (Science Dept), Jamie Walker & Angie Pascente (Math Dept.), Rosanne Grigoletti & Dave Devine (Computer Science & Applications Dept), Dr. John Harper (Principal).
 Feel free to contact any of them if you have any questions.